 The New York Times on April 30, 1976 came out with an editorial,

-‘‘If India ever finds its way back to the freedom and democracy that were proud hallmarks of its first eighteen years as an independent nation, someone will surely erect a monument to Justice H.R.
-Khanna of the Supreme Court.”
+‘‘If India ever finds its way back to the freedom and democracy that were proud hallmarks of its first 18 years as an independent nation, someone will surely erect a monument to Justice H.R.
+Khanna of Supreme Court.”

-Recently in 2016, Justice Jasti Chelameswar was conferred with a rare honour at an event in Illinois for his landmark judgements in several cases of national importance.
+Recently in 2016, Justice Jasti Chelameswar was conferred with a rare honour at an event in Illinois for his landmark decisions in several cases of national importance.

 This is another where CJI T.S.
 Thakur is seen shedding a tear at a conference:

-These, both from May, 2016 are perhaps the only two occasions when an SC Judge made it to an Indian magazine cover between 1976 and 2016 [Note: I am only looking at magazines in English].
+These, both from May, 2016, are (perhaps) the only 2 occasions when an SC Judge made it to an Indian magazine cover between 1976 and 2016 [Note: I am only looking at magazines in English].
 Caravan followed suit in June, 2017:

 Caravan was relaunched in 2010.
 Between January, 2010 and June, 2017 we have had 8 CJIs.
 All of them dynamic and news worthy.
 None of them fit the bill with Caravan, except for Justice J.S.
 Khehar, whose tenure as CJI is a mere 8 months.
 In contrast, Justice Y.V.
 Chandrachud served as CJI for 7 years, headed a BCCI-instituted one-man investigation commission in 1997, and only got this:

 The NJAC Judges did not even have their names mentioned:

 The 4 decade-old hesitation of putting a SC Judge’s face on a magazine is indicative of its suspect profitability.
 A trend that is likely to change soon.
 Should a SC Judge allow it for free?